 Field-hunting tip

-Look in mafic and ultramafic igneous rocks country — that is the host setting where hollingworthite typically forms.
+Look in mafic and ultramafic igneous rocks country, the host setting where hollingworthite typically forms.
 If you start seeing platinum, palladium, sperrylite in float, you are in the right ground.
 Field specimens usually show a anhedral grains, inclusions in platinum-group minerals habit, so train your eye for that shape before scanning the outcrop.